Community Oriented Policing Unit

 - October 9, 10, 11

 Classes are open for citizens that live or work in Henry County and are held on Thursday and Friday from 6:00 to 8:00 p.m. and Saturday from 9:00 to 11:00 a.m.
 Saturday will be a weapons safety class.
+Students that participate in the range class will be required to purchase a certain type of ammunition for the range weapon.
 These classes are held at various Police facilities within Henry County.

 Applicants for the Women’s Self Defense Class must meet the following criteria: